sholladay/hapi-doorkeeper/README.md

 ## Usage

-Register the plugin on your server to provide the user auth routes.
+Register the plugin on your server to add the `/login` and `/logout` routes, as well as the `session` strategy so that you can protect your app's routes with authentication.

 ```js
 const hapi = require('hapi');